daytonaio/content/README.md

 subject to the terms outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Payment
 - Compensation is provided for accepted and published content.
+- Payment can be made through Algora as bounties (if assigned to the issue and your PR gets merged).

+- Compensation is provided for accepted and published content.
 - Payment can be made through Algora as bounties (if assigned to the issue and